IvanPodoynikov/Object-Detection-YoloV5/README.md

 # Object-Detection-YoloV5
 This repository shows how to solve 3 problems:
 1. Training YoloV5 on <a href="http://shuoyang1213.me/WIDERFACE/">Wider Train</a> dataset for video face recognition.
 2. Making web-demo using interactive <a href="https://streamlit.io">Streamlit</a>.
+   I decided not to use Streamlit cloud because project is for local usage.
-3. Implementing Telegram Bot which will send message if someone detected (so-called Security-Bot).
+4. Implementing Telegram Bot which will send message if someone detected (so-called Security-Bot).
 ##  First Problem

 ### Loss Functions and Metrics